naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 export class AppModule {}
 ```

-Create a new service by executing the following command.
+Create a `GreetingService` by executing the following command.

 ```bash
 ng generate service Greeting
 ```

-This will create a new `GreetingService` in a file `greeting.service.ts` in the `src/app` directory.
-Add a method `getGreeting` to fetch the greeting from the REST endpoint created earlier.
+Add a method `getGreeting` to fetch the greeting from the REST endpoint.

 ```typescript
 import { Injectable } from '@angular/core';